chris-calo/redux-sample/README.md

-# Contour Sample
+# Redux Sample

-Technical sample, requested by Nate Hunter.
+Technical sample, requested by some dude.

 This sample program consumes a portion of the MySportsFeeds.com API, and converts it to a table of NHL athlete information.
 This table can,